UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Navigation.md

 - [Access Wiki](#access-wiki)
 - [Access Issues](#access-issues)

-## Access A Project
+## Access a Project
-1. We assume at this point you have both created a Taiga account and logged in.
+1. We assume at this point you have created a Taiga account and logged in.
 You should see something like the following.

     <img src="Images/Taiga-Home-Logged.png" width=800>
 2. Additionally you should be added to a Project by one of the other users (admins).
-Once you are added to the project go to the top left and click projects.
+Once you are added to the project, go to the top left and click projects.
 You will see something like the following.

     <img src="Images/Taiga-Projects.png" width=800>
 3. Click on the project that you would like to access, you should see something like the following.
-Notice the additional options on the Left.
+Notice the additional options on the left.

     <img src="Images/Taiga-Project-Home.png" width=800>